Responsibilities to customers and to networks, renewals, lost and damaged items

-Lost or damaged items: when in transit from requesting library to supplying library, requesting library assumes responsibility.
+When in transit from supplying library to requesting library, supplying library assumes responsibility.
+When in transit from requesting library to supplying library, requesting library assumes responsibility.

-Lost or damaged items: when a borrower loses or damages the item, the requesting library assumes responsibility (and follows local procedures for recovering costs from borrower).
+When a borrower loses or damages the item, the requesting library assumes responsibility (and follows local procedures for recovering costs from borrower).

-Replacement or Compensation: where appropriate, the supplying library should be contacted to establish their preference for replacement or compensation.
+Where appropriate, the supplying library should be contacted to establish their preference for replacement or compensation.
 Please avoid raising invoices (as far as possible) as there is a cost involved with this.

-Overdue items: please do not charge borrowing libraries for overdue items.
+Please do not charge borrowing libraries for overdue items.
 Items that are very overdue may be assumed lost.

 Other arrangements may apply within individual networks.